elematic/heximal/packages/templates/README.md

 </template>
 ```

-`<template type="if">` and `<template type="repeat">` are not hard-coded into the core of Stampino.
+`<template type="if">` and `<template type="repeat">` are not hard-coded into the core of Heximal Templates.
 Instead they are just default _template handlers_ that are matched against the `"type"` attribute.
 Users can implement their own template handlers just like `if` and `repeat`.

 ### A low-level template toolkit

-Stampino does not currently automatically enable templates within HTML.
+Heximal Templates does not currently automatically enable templates within HTML.
 JavaScript is required to find and make `<template>` elements available as renderable lit-html templates, and requries lit-html `render()` calls to render them.
-Stampino also does not autoamtically wire up super templates, or sub tempalte calls.
+Heximal Templates also does not automatically wire up super templates, or sub tempalte calls.

-The low-level nature of Stampino is intended to allow frameworks and components to define how and what data, control flow handlers, and super- and sub-templates are available.
+The low-level nature of Heximal Templates is intended to allow frameworks and components to define how and what data, control flow handlers, and super- and sub-templates are available.

 ### Use cases

-Stampino is very useful for custom elements that want to allow custom rendering or user-extensibility.
+Heximal Templates is very useful for custom elements that want to allow custom rendering or user-extensibility.

 Consider the example of an `<npm-packages>` element that fetches a list of npm packages and renders it, letting users override a default shadow-DOM template.
-The element may accept a template as a child and render it with Stampino and the package data:
+The element may accept a template as a child and render it with Heximal Templates and the package data:

 ```html
 <script type="module" src="/npm-packages.js"></script>